Top of the page

 When a baby is born early, some body systems may need extra help for a while.
 A premature baby's nervous system may not be mature enough to send all the right signals at the right time.
 These babies often have a breathing problem called apnea.
 Apnea is a pause in breathing for 20 seconds or more.
 During the pause, there is a drop in oxygen in the blood.
 When this happens, your baby's heart rate might also slow down (bradycardia).

 Babies with apnea may release a big breath and then have a period of no breathing or small breaths.
 Some babies turn pale and blue during an apnea spell.
 Your baby may only have one spell a day or could have a few spells an hour.
 Many babies stop having apnea spells when they reach their original due date.
 But if your baby was born very early, apnea spells may continue for a while, even months.
+One of the ways to treat this is to give caffeine to your baby.

 Worrying about your baby's breathing is very stressful.
 It may help you to learn as much as you can about your baby's condition and treatment.
-While using a home monitor, you will be an active part of that treatment.

 Follow-up care is a key part of your child's treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse call line if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.